matyalatte/Blender-DDS-Addon/docs/For-Dev.md

 You can run scripts on remote servers for your repositories.
 There are 2 workflows for the addon.

-- Test: Run flake8, pylint, and pytest to check your codes.
+- Test: Run flake8, pylint, codespell, and pytest to check your codes.
 - Build: Build Texconv and zip it with python scripts.

 See here if you want to use the workflows.